 A dental bridge is usually prescribed for replacing a single lost tooth.
 A dental implant is also effective and can offer additional benefits.
 A single implant post is used to support a dental crown, which is made to match the remaining teeth.

 Partial dentures can be used to replace multiple missing teeth.
 Because they are removable, they are fairly easy to clean and care for.
 However, they come with some dietary restrictions as they are not as stable as natural teeth.
 Dental implants can instead be used to support the prosthetic teeth, which can be used like natural teeth.

 First of all, it’s important to replace missing teeth because leaving a gap in a line of teeth can allow the remaining teeth to shift in their positions, which can potentially change the bite of the teeth and even facial structure.
 Also, the bone in that area begins to deteriorate because it is no longer being stimulated.
-Dental implants provide stimulation, preventing bone loss and thus protecting the health of the natural teeth.
+Dental implants in Jackson, MS, 39216 provide stimulation, preventing bone loss and thus protecting the health of the natural teeth.

 Dental implants are a good choice for replacing lost teeth because, while other treatments may need repair or replacement after a while, implants are a lifelong solution.
 Additionally, because the implant is inserted directly into the jawbone, it offers more stability than dentures or bridges, allowing patients to use their teeth with more confidence.